Brigg: Folk Song

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

+Local radio stations are BBC Radio Humberside on 95.9 FM, Hits Radio East Yorkshire & North Lincolnshire on 96.9 FM, Greatest Hits Radio Lincolnshire on 97.6 FM, and Steel FM, a community based online radio station which broadcast from its studio in Scunthorpe.

+The town is served by the local newspaper, Grimsby Telegraph.

 Transport

 The main transport to and from Brigg is by road.
 The A18 passes east–west through the town, connecting into the national road network, with the A1084 (Bigby Road) heading south–east to Caistor.
 The M180 bypasses the town carrying longer distance traffic, including the A15 between Lincoln and Hull.
 A few bus services operate in the town, most of which travel to Scunthorpe and stop in intermediate villages.
 On Thursdays a bus service travels solely within the town, carrying passengers to and from the weekly market.

 Brigg railway station is on the Grimsby branch of the Sheffield to Lincoln Line.
-The passenger service is limited, with only six trains a week, all on Saturdays.
+The passenger service is limited, with only one train per day in each direction, on weekdays only.
 However, the line is still used regularly for freight transport.
 There is a level crossing over the A1084.

 Humberside International Airport, near the village of Kirmington, is about 5 miles away.
+There are daily flights to Amsterdam.

 The Ancholme river, although once extensively used for transport, is now mostly used for leisure.
 There is no significant transport of either passengers or freight on the river.